alex-sir/etch-a-sketch/README.md

 # etch-a-sketch
-Small sketch program using CSS grid.
+Sketch program using CSS grid.

 ### Features
 - Dark Mode: Toggle by clicking the **eye** icon.